 Typically, table fountains must be on a flat surface.
 They’re uncomplicated and straightforward to move around, so they’re usually ideal on porches or in patio settings.
 Most table fountains are very detailed because they are meant to be looked at close-up.

 The next category is the wall fountain.
 As its name implies, they should be mounted on a wall and can either be small or large.
 Styles can range from portable ones to those inset into walls.
 Additionally, some can be hanged or placed on the ground.

 The third and last category is floor fountains.
 These fountains are large-sized, which can be placed directly on the ground.
 Floor fountains can hold more water compared to table fountains, which, in turn, can be hard to move.
 More often than not, these fountains are utilized as landscape fountains, forming a stimulus point or centerpiece in a garden.

-Photo by Don Feria/Getty Images from Pinterest
+Photo by Don Feria/Getty

 Placement and Care